scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 ```

 These methods show a common pattern in Scala: Functional methods that are available on objects.
 None of these methods mutate the initial list `a`; instead, they all return the data shown after the comments.

+There are many more methods available, but hopefully these descriptions and examples give you a taste of the power that’s available in the pre-built collections methods.

 ## Enums